Basspistol/basspistol.com/_posts/2019-04-02-spark-master-tape.md

 Since the future of free publications implicating links to data in a semi-regulated data-market is kinda uncertain, i was looking at alternatives for the webzurfs.
 During my quest, lured by a very cool-looking marketing bot, i chackked the platoon out.

 And you should too!
-Damn, The geeky level of this i feeeel!&nbsp; BUT NOT TOO MUCH! persona with g33k-values, in POWER!
+Damn, The geeky level of this i feeeel!
+BUT NOT TOO MUCH! persona with g33k-values, in POWER!
 Crypto AF.
 Stupid smart level 7000.

 Dirty, yet slick production outlet!
 The quirks of their web-path is dark and probably scary for the non-techie.
 But dang you should follow that whole rabbit hole!